“Singing in the Choir is not an activity, it’s a ministry!”

 Our Sunday morning worship service is a nice blend of the traditional and contemporary.
 Hymns, accompanied by the organ and piano, the choir in their robes, an occasional responsive reading, all these might be considered more traditional forms of worship that are part of our service.
-The Praise Band, under the leadership of Jazzy Skurtu, brings that more contemporary feel as they lead a set of worship songs & choruses each Sunday.
-Our Praise Band consists of LEAD GUITAR, rhythm guitar, bass guitar, key board, piano, DRUMS and 4-5 vocalists.
+The Praise Band brings that more contemporary feel as they lead a set of worship songs & choruses each Sunday.
+Our Praise Band consists of lead guitar, ukulele, bass guitar, key board, piano, DRUMS and 4-5 vocalists.

 The Praise Band rehearses Mondays at 6:30 pm year-round.
 On Sunday mornings the Band meets at 9:30 am for a sound check and a quick run through of the morning’s set.